-With Marcel Gamboa, Licensed Professional Counselor

 Life Cycles Counseling

 Growing up, I always knew that I wanted to be in a helping profession.
 I dedicated my late teenage years to volunteering and finding out how I could assist others.
 I received my Bachelor's degree in Psychology at University of Kentucky, and my Master's degree in Clinical Psychology at Sam Houston State University.

-I began working at a chronic pain clinic outside of Houston, helping clients reduce and manage their pain.
+I began working at a chronic pain clinic outside of Houston in 2002, helping clients reduce and manage their pain.
 At that time, I began to learn more about the mind-body connection.
 By teaching and practicing relaxation techniques, I reduced many clients' physical pain and discomfort, and ultimately improved their quality of life.
 While my professional journey took me elsewhere after a couple of years, I expanded my expertise on different stress management techniques.